 In most cases, ACH transactions are less expensive for merchants than credit and debit card transactions if the processor is charging a flat transaction fee.

 The larger your average ticket, the more the savings.

-As another added benefit from setting up ACH billing, you do not have to worry about incurring a non-qualified surcharge on transactions—the flat rate is the flat rate.
+Another added benefit of setting up ACH billing is that you do not have to worry about incurring a non-qualified surcharge on transactions—the flat rate is the flat rate.

 All of this, of course, depends on the rates that your credit card and ACH processors are charging.
 If you’re using a gateway that charges extra per transaction, that cost should be factored in on both sides as well.

 So, if based on your average transaction size and rates your providers are offering, the cost ends up being net/net, read on to learn about other factors than can weigh in on your decision.

 - A credit card transaction (depending on the card) can take 2-3 days to process.

 - ACH billing takes about 3-5 days processing, but most banks favor ACH transactions over paper checks when making funds available.

 When weighing the benefits of cost-savings and customer convenience, be sure to factor in the processing time.
 This can make a difference when forecasting your cash flow.

 3. ACH billing is different than a debit card transaction